Moczydełko Park

-The Moczydełko Park (Polish: Park Moczydełko) is an urban park in Warsaw, Poland, within the district of Ursynów, between Wełniana Street and Stryjeńskich Street.
+The Moczydełko Park (/pl/; Polish: Park Moczydełko) is an urban park in Warsaw, Poland, within the district of Ursynów, between Wełniana Street and Stryjeńskich Street.
 It was opened in 2009.

 History

 The park was developed around the pond Moczydło 3, and opened in 2009.
 In 2011 it was named the Moczydełko Park.

 Characteristics

 The park is located in the neighbourhood of Natolin, within the district of Ursynów, between Wełniana Street and Stryjeńskich Street.
 It has the total area of 0.83 ha.
 There is also the source of the Grabów Cannal.